BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

 ## The Renovation Journey

 We bought the top two floors of a 4 story house at the start of Covid and started the renovation in the summer of 2020.
 We lived in the lower level during the entirety of the renovation.
 The renovation took approximately 1.5 years to complete since we did most of the work ourselves and were working full time.
+One notable detail that made this project challenging was the concept of "house level" the house had settled so the front (north side) of the house was 14cm lower than the back and the west side was 7cm higher than the east.

 ### Pre-Construction: Planning and Permits, 6 months